Feline Coronavirus and FIP in CatsLast updated: August 2, 2016

 - Vasculitis causes fluid leakage and is responsible for fluid buildup in body cavities known as the effusive form.
 Symptoms of this form include weight loss, fever, loss of appetite, lethargy, swelling of the abdomen and diarrhea.
 Most cats with the effusive form die within two months of showing symptoms.

 - When inflammation occurs in the cavity linings and organs, the non-effusive or dry form of FIP is the result.
 Symptoms of this form include weight loss, fever, loss of appetite, lethargy, jaundice, disorientation, tremors, urinary incontinence and inflammation of the eye.

-DIAGNOSISDiagnosis is difficult as fewer than 10% of the cats with feline Corona develop FIP.
-It is not well understood some cats get FIP while others don't.
+DiagnosisDiagnosis is difficult as fewer than 10 percent of the cats with feline Corona develop FIP.
+It is not well understood why some cats get FIP while others don't.
 Cornell University is close to solving the issue.
 It appears purebred cats are predisposed to FIP, but one must be cautious with that statement as purebreds may be more likely to follow FIP disease.